 - Things You Need for This Guide

-- Steps for Setting Up RV TVs and Flat Screens on a Motorhome Wall
+- Setting Up RV TVs and Flat Screens on a Motorhome Wall

 - Step 1.
 Picture where you want to place your TV.